 I try to do different things, in terms of choosing roles.
-Keep it interesting, you don’t want to get stuck doing the same thing.
-It’s an instinctual thing for me when you read a movie/meet a person, fall in love with the character, you just kind of know it’s right.
+I like to keep it interesting – you don’t want to get stuck doing the same thing.
+It’s an instinctual thing for me when you read a movie, meet a person, fall in love with the character: you just kind of know it’s right.

 It was important.
-From my experience I have such a full life as an actor, I also have an amazing life outside of it with family or in my apartment by myself.
-I enjoy that just as much, and going to school.
+From my experience, I have such a full life as an actor but I also have an amazing life outside of it with family or in my apartment by myself.
+I enjoy that just as much – and going to school.
 That was important for me too because I wanted to have that experience.

 Did you cheer?

-It’s the typical thing I wanted to do it in high school, and it was really fun, I couldn’t do it now.
+It’s the typical thing; I wanted to do it in high school and it was really fun, but I couldn’t do it now.
 I probably could remember some of the stuff.
 It was a while ago now!

-Sandra Bullock says Hollywood is like high school.
-You can’t control the opinions.
-Do you agree with it?
+Sandra Bullock says Hollywood is like high school: you can’t control the opinions.
+Do you agree with her?

-Totally impossible to control it, whether you are an actor or in whatever job, including high school.
+It’s totally impossible to control opinions, whether you are an actor or in whatever job, or in high school.
 Everybody has judgements and opinions.
 I try to make good decisions for myself and my own happiness, and my career.
 For my personal life, it’s the only way.
-Know what it’s important for you.
+Know what’s important for you.

-I’ve done so many different kind of movies for different people… younger, older, it’s a good mix.
-I hope they enjoy it, I always wanted to be in a movie like this, honestly.
+I’ve done so many different kinds of movies for different people… younger, older – it’s a good mix.
+I hope they enjoy it; I always wanted to be in a movie like this, honestly.
 I love Kelly’s style of making films, it’s just very realistic and natural.
-We had takes that were like six minutes long, we were just driving and not speaking.
+We had takes that were like six minutes long, where we were just driving and not speaking.
 So much can be said in those quiet moments and Kelly really takes advantage of that.
 I hope people enjoy it as much as I did.

-How has changed the position of female directors in Hollywood?
+How has the position of female directors in Hollywood changed?

-I worked with a lot of female directors, which is great.
+I have worked with a lot of female directors, which is great.
 It’s always cool when you work with one because there are still just a few in the grand scheme of things.
-For this particular movie I don’t know if her being a woman played a role, she was the leader of the crew and took care of us and lead us on everything.
+For this particular movie, I don’t know if her being a woman played a role, but she was the leader of the crew and took care of us and led us on everything.
 The people she works with love her and respect her so much because she gives so much to you.

 Scott Haze said that to be directed by James Franco was the most wonderful experience of his life.
 What do you think of an actor becoming a director?

-I’d love to do it one day, direct something, because I value the relationship with the director so much, it’s so important to me.
-I worked with so many amazing people.
+I’d love to do it one day – direct something – because I value the relationship with the director so much; it’s so important to me.
+I have worked with so many amazing people.
 I’d love to be there for another actor.
-Obviously if you are an actor you have some sort of insight and understanding of what they are going through.
-It’s an extra thing you could bring.
+Obviously, if you are an actor you have some sort of insight and understanding of what they are going through.
+It’s an extra thing you could bring to the table.

 How is it going with your side job with Marc Jacobs?

-I’m officially done with that campaign but I loved to work with him twice.
-It’s always really fun to work with him, he is a great man.
+I’m officially done with that campaign but I loved working with him.
+It’s always really fun to work with him; he’s a great man.

-How do you feel in your life, being observed and paparazzi?
+How do you feel about being observed by the paparazzi?

-It’s really not normal, I love that my life when I’m not working is quite boring.
-I live in NYC most of the times: so many people around, subways, cabs, buildings… it’s easy not to being noticed.
+It’s really not normal; I love that my life when I’m not working is quite boring.
+I live in NYC most of the times: so many people around, subways, cabs, buildings… it’s easy not to be noticed.
 It’s a weird thing and I don’t think it’s normal, I think it’s strange.
-It’s obviously a part of my life and there’s anything I can do about it so I can’t let it affect me.
+It’s obviously a part of my life and there’s nothing I can do about it so I can’t let it affect me.

-Showbiz is a competitive world, what would you advise to young girls who want to begin on your same path?
+Showbiz is a competitive world.
+What is your advice for young girls who want to take the same path?

-If you truly want something you should absolutely go for it and never compromise who you are or what you believe in it.
-Just to get ahead, I truly believe that if you are conscious of doing the right thing, being good to people, kind and honest, even it doesn’t seem to pay off I think that in the end it will.
+If you truly want something you should absolutely go for it and never compromise who you are or what you believe in just to get ahead.
+I truly believe that if you are conscious of doing the right thing, being good to people, kind and honest, even it doesn’t seem to pay off I think that in the end it will.